Play Therapy For Kids & Teens -Oakville, Thornhill & Vaughan

 What is Play Therapy?

-Play therapy is a type of psychotherapy that uses play to help children express themselves and resolve emotional, psychological, or behavioral issues.
+Play Therapy For Kids & Teens -Thornhill & Vaughan is a type of psychotherapy that uses play to help children express themselves and resolve emotional, psychological, or behavioral issues.
 Unlike adults, who can typically communicate their feelings and problems through words, children may struggle to articulate complex emotions or traumas.
 Play therapy provides children with a safe and structured space to express themselves through toys, games, and creative activities such as drawing, role-playing, or building.

 The therapist uses play to build rapport with the child, observe their behavior, and gain insights into their inner world.
 In play therapy, the therapist may not directly intervene in the child’s play but will provide guidance when necessary, allowing the child to explore their emotions in a controlled environment.
 This therapeutic method is based on the belief that children can process and heal from their emotional difficulties through play, just as adults can through talking.